-Ten days of intensive lobbying from AHDA Countryside retailers are added to the list of companies that are placed on the exempt from closure list.
+Ten days of intensive lobbying from AHDA resulted in countryside retailers being added to the ‘exempt from closure’ list.

-AHDA also conducts its first ever strategic review on the future role and function of the Association, which proves to be very successful.
+AHDA conducts a debut strategic review on the future role and function of the Association.

 AHDA appoints Bryan Lovegrove as Secretary General